Encyclopedia Entry • Films Main

 Equally weird, and often just plain dumb, are bits of dialogue like Ronnie saying to the blind Claude: "Look at me!"
 And the blind Claude clutching Ronnie as the two stand at the doorway of the sleeping Ann's room: "Look at her while I'm touching you." (!!)
 What, is this supposed to hint at some homoerotic subtext?
 If so, "subtext" should really be an ongoing current, not just one random pebble in the film's stream.
 Come to think of it, Faulkner also adds a random touch of incest to the proceedings: Ann is forever hanging on brother Ronnie and confiding to him about which man she loves at the moment.
 When she tells Ronnie that she and Claude are now married (a union that Ronnie has always been completely in favor of), she inexplicably asks him: "You don't hate me?"
 Ronnie: "No." [kisses her].
 Ann [tenderly, breathlessly]: "That's twice you've kissed me."
 CUT.
 Now, don't get excited; I'm definitely making the film seem more perversely interesting than it actually is.
 Perhaps a more complex psycho-sexual remake would be welcome...

-A US half-sheet.
+Above: US one-sheet and half-sheet.